KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/dafs.md

 - **Version naming.** The *system* is DAFS v1.0, but its components carry their own versions: IFI **v2.0** and GTG **v4.0**.
 Stating "DAFS v1.0" without the component versions can cause confusion.
 - **Replaces legacy RAP-based products.** At go-live (March 30, 2026), the previous 13 km RAP-based IFI v1.0 and GTG v3.0 were removed from NWS TGFTP.
 Users were directed to the 3 km DAFS GRIB2 files on NOMADS.
 - **NBM-hosted IFI discontinued.** The older AWC IFI product that was carried inside NBM core blend files is being removed (per SCN 26-09); the replacement is DAFS, not a new NBM field.
-- **Asymmetric coverage.** IFI covers CONUS (hourly) and Alaska (3-hourly); GTG covers CONUS only (hourly).
+- **Asymmetric coverage and cadence.** IFI covers CONUS (hourly) and Alaska (3-hourly: 00/03/06/09/12/15/18/21 UTC); GTG covers CONUS only (hourly).
 The entry should not be read as implying uniform domain/cadence across both product families.
 - **Source-document discrepancy.** The plain-language NOMADS product description swaps the two forecast-hour ranges (it lists IFI as f000–f018 and GTG as f001–f018) and reads as though GTG covers Alaska.
-The verified ranges — IFI F001–F018 (CONUS + AK) and GTG F000–F018 (CONUS only) — are confirmed by the SCN and the NCEP NCO product inventory; the values above follow those.
+The verified ranges — IFI F001–F018 (CONUS + AK) and GTG F000–F018 (CONUS only) — are confirmed by the SCN, the NCEP NCO product inventory, and the live NOMADS file listing; the values above follow those.

 ---